 Productions of the syntactic grammar are distinguished by having just one colon “:” as punctuation.

 The syntactic grammar as presented in clauses 11, 12, 13 and 14 is actually not a complete account of which token sequences are accepted as correct ECMAScript programs.
 Certain additional token sequences are also accepted, namely, those that would be described by the grammar if only semicolons were added to the sequence in certain places (such as before line terminator characters).
 Furthermore, certain token sequences that are described by the grammar are not considered acceptable if a terminator character appears in certain “awkward” places.

+In certain cases in order to avoid ambiguities the syntactic grammar uses productions that permit token sequences that are not valid ECMAScript programs.
+In such cases a more restrictive supplemental grammar is provided that further restricts the acceptable token sequences.
+In such situations, when explicitly specific, the input elements corresponding to such a production is parsed again using a goal symbol of a supplemental grammar.
+The program is syntactically in error if the tokens in the stream of input elements cannot be parsed as a single instance of the supplemental goal symbol, with no tokens left over.

 5.1.5 The JSON Grammar